UfoMc/UfoRestAPI/README.md

    - `dataBaseType` is the type of your database.
 Valid is (`MongoDB; MariaDB; Config; MySQL`) If not valid automaticly `Config` is selected
    - `dataBasePort` is the port your dataBase is binded on
-   - `password` is the password of your database (only nessecary for MySQL and MariaDB)
+   - `password` is the password of your database (only necessary for MySQL and MariaDB)
-   - `user` is the user the client is connecting with (not nessecary for Config)
+   - `user` is the user the client is connecting with (not necessary for Config)
    - `dataBaseAddress` is the address your database is located at.
-If it runs on the same server as the rest application leave it `127.0.0.1`
+If it runs on the same server as the *rest* application leave it `127.0.0.1`.

   > tecnical

    - `isReady` is the boolean that tells the system if the config is ready.
 This is false at basic.
-After the first start the config is been created.
+After the first start the config gets created.
 Set it up, then set `isReady` to true and restart.

   > cache
-   - `enableChache` tells if you want to use a cache or not (normaly true but if you cache the data your save in your app just turn it off)
+   - `enableChache` tells if you want to use a cache or not (normally true but if you cache the data yourself in your app just turn it off)
-   - `cacheExpiration` tells how long an object stays inside the database before expiering without beeing used in minutes.
+   - `cacheExpiration` tells how long an object stays inside the database before expiring without beeing used in minutes
    - `maxCacheEntrySize` tells how many entrys the cache is allowed to have
    - `maxWeight` tells how big the cache is allowed to be